abhay1704/abhay1704/README.md

 ![C++](https://img.shields.io/badge/-C++-000?&logo=cplusplus)
 ![Git](https://img.shields.io/badge/-Git-000?&logo=git)

-## Goals for 2024

-- Deepen my understanding of machine learning and its applications.
-- Build more web development projects to enhance my portfolio.
-- Improve my communication skills and stay present in all tasks.

 ---

 Thank you for visiting my profile!
 Feel free to reach out if you want to collaborate on a project or just have a chat about technology.